 Oshkosh is a larger medium-sized city located in the state of Wisconsin.
 With a population of 66,555 people and 20 constituent neighborhoods, Oshkosh is the eighth largest community in Wisconsin.

-Unlike some cities, Oshkosh isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oshkosh are a mix of both white- and blue-collar jobs.
+Oshkosh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oshkosh is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oshkosh who work in office and administrative support (14.07%), sales jobs (11.52%), and food service (9.55%).
+There are especially a lot of people living in Oshkosh who work in office and administrative support (13.21%), sales jobs (11.76%), and food service (9.71%).

 The people who call Oshkosh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oshkosh residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oshkosh include Irish, Polish, English, and French .
+Important ancestries of people in Oshkosh include Irish, Polish, English, and Norwegian.

 The most common language spoken in Oshkosh is English.
 Other important languages spoken here include Spanish and Miao/Hmong.